-Except as described below, on each Payment Date, Fannie Mae will pay principal to the Holders of each outstanding Class of Group 1 Notes in an amount equal to the portion of related Senior Reduction Amount and/or Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.
+Except as described below, on each Payment Date, Fannie Mae will pay principal to the Holders of each outstanding Class of Group 1 Notes (without regard to any exchanges of Group 1 Exchangeable Notes for Group 1 RCR Notes) in an amount equal to the portion of related Senior Reduction Amount and/or Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.

-On the earlier to occur of (x) the Group 1 Early Redemption Date, if any, and (y) the Maturity Date, Fannie Mae will pay 100% of the outstanding Class Principal Balance to Holders of each Class of Group 1 Notes, after allocations of any related Tranche Write-Down Amount and the Tranche Write-up Amount for such Payment Date.
+On the earlier to occur of (x) the Group 1 Early Redemption Date, if any, and (y) the Maturity Date, Fannie Mae will pay 100% of the outstanding Class Principal Balance to Holders of each Class of Group 1 Notes, after allocations of any related Tranche Write-Down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Group 1 Exchangeable Notes for Group 1 RCR Notes).